TomBidewell/Horse_Race_NLP_Project/README.md

 # NLP_Project

 A university group project applying machine learning to horse racing predictions.
+Was a collaborative Google Colab notebook so coding styles may vary throughout.

+Used Python and PyTorch as well as the GPU available in the notebook.

 Scraped numerical and textual data of each horse using BeautifulSoup and Selenium from betting site.

-Using PyTorch:

 To embed the text:
 - fine-tuned a pre-trained BERT model